iferdel/sensor-data-streaming-pubsub/README.md

 The beauty of [TimescaleDB](https://www.timescale.com/) is that it’s built on top of PostgreSQL, allowing us to use SQL and thus embrace core principles of relational databases, such as normalization.

-In PostgreSQL, the collection of databases in a server instance it is called *cluster*.
+In PostgreSQL, the collection of databases in a server instance is called *cluster*.
 The cluster for this project consist in two databases, one for the project itself called `iot` and other database for monitoring the postgres cluster statistics called `monitoring`.
-The former uses `autoexplain`, `timescaledb` and `postgis` extensions, the latter uses `pg_stat_statements`, `pg_stat_kcache` along with timescaleDB to real-time monitoring of these stats.
+The former uses `autoexplain`, `timescaledb` and `postgis` extensions, the latter uses `pg_stat_statements`, `pg_stat_kcache` along with timescaledb for real-time monitoring of these stats.

 Postgres manages access permissions using the [`ROLE`](https://www.postgresql.org/docs/current/user-manag.html) terminology.
 In this cluster these are the roles in play:
 - `iot`: superuser-like user - for security reasons, avoids having around a postgres user.